unbotheredshade/unbotheredshade/README.md

 - 📫 How to reach me my insta id is @krutika._.3127
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: commerce student with maths
-- defenitely a boring creature
+- defenitely a boring creature with nothing special

 <!---
 unbotheredshade/unbotheredshade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.